sebastian-lerner/nodejs-circleci-runner/aws_config/readme.md

 Log in to AWS and navigate to the services page for managing EC2.

-Go to `Launch Templates` and click `Create launch template`
+Go to `Launch Templates` and click `Create launch template`.

-Name your new template something sensible like `cci-runner-template`
+Name your new template something sensible like `cci-runner-template`.

-Check the checkbox `Provide guidance to help me set up a template that I can use with EC2 Auto Scaling`
+Check the checkbox `Provide guidance to help me set up a template that I can use with EC2 Auto Scaling`.

-For the `Launch template contents` AMI, select Quick Start then `Ubuntu 22.04 LTS`
+For the `Launch template contents` AMI, select Quick Start then `Ubuntu 22.04 LTS`.

 Select an `Instance type` - I'm using `t1.micro` as they are lightweight for testing purposes - you will need to pick one based on your requirements.

 Select a `Key pair` for logging in, - you may wish to log in via SSH to troubleshoot an instance.

 Under `Network settings` and `Security Groups`, select an existing security group or create one - it's recommended to allow only SSH from a trusted IP address, and blocking all other incoming traffic.
-The CircleCI Runner polls the server for new jobs, and does not require any incoming connections.
+The CircleCI runner polls the server for new jobs, and does not require any incoming connections.

-Under `Advanced network configuration` click `Add network interface` and enable `Auto-assign public IP` for that interface
+Under `Advanced network configuration` click `Add network interface` and enable `Auto-assign public IP` for that interface.

 `Configure storage` - Increase the size of the hard disk for each instance if you think you'll need it.